dotnet/csharplang/proposals/roles.md

 This declares a ref struct type with that name.
 It inherits from type `System.ValueType`.

 TODO how do we emit an extension type versus a handcrafted ref struct?
-TODO how do we emit the relationship to underlying type?
+TODO how do we emit the relationship to underlying type? base type or special constructor?

 ### Extension type members